BrainBot Intro

 from BrainBot import *

 Controlling the robot is now done easily.
-More on that in the next lesson.
+More on that in the next lessons.

 using static BrainPad.Controller;